 Greenhost Boutique Hotel (Prawirotaman) – Beautiful mid-range priced hotel with a greenhouse feel.
 It’s open air, with a lovely pool set in the middle and hydroponic plants throughout the lobby.
 The rooms are small, but clean and modern.
 Everything is focused on environmentally friendly building materials and greenery.

 The reason many tourists come to the city, Yogyakarta temples are absolute must sees.

 Borobudur— UNESCO World Heritage Site, a beautiful temple with stunning views throughout.
-It was very crowded but well worth the trouble.
+It was very crowded but well worth the trouble, though the crowds are likely better and the temples even more magical if you visit at sunrise.
 One of the most beautiful and iconic places we have ever been to.
 Was built in the 9th century and has a historic feel throughout the grounds.

 Prambanan—Another UNESCO site built in the 9th century.
 Less crowded than Borobudur.
 It was more comfortable to move around here.

 Where to Eat in Yogyakarta

 Via Via— Good restaurant with excellent atmosphere!
 The outdoor 2nd floor was incredibly pleasant at night.
 Food was mediocre but the setting more than made up for it.
 We also tested out the room out back that held yoga classes in English.

 Street Food! – Anywhere and everywhere, it is Southeast Asia after all.

 Travel tips for creating your own Yogyakarta Itinerary: